GeorginaCarlisle/mini-challenges-coddy/README.md

 - Number-palindrome: Checks if the given number is a palindrome.
 - Taxi-fare: Takes an array of distance and a base fare and calculates the price of the journey.
 - Title-case: Takes a string of words and returns the string with the first letter of each word capitalised.

+Medium:

+- Balanced-contrast: Takes an array and manipulates based on a given condition and string.

 ## August Challenges